Mihir20K/Mihir20K/README.md

 # Hey there 👋

-I am Mihir Konduskar, an web development enthusiast.
+I am Mihir Konduskar, a web development enthusiast.
 I love making new stuff and being part of communities. 🎁

 ### 🚹 Basic Information